 Not only is it located in a super quaint village in France, but the house and grounds are immaculate!

 Keep reading to discover the 10 reasons that you should visit Chateau Fontainebleau, Paris, and why you should make it part of your Paris itinerary like we did during our 3 Days in Paris.

 *This post contains affiliate links.
 By purchasing through these links, we get a small commission at no additional cost to you.
 That Texas Couple is also a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate, we earn from qualifying purchases.

-1. Chateau Fontainebleau is WAY less crowded than Versailles.
+1. Chateau Fontainebleau, Paris is WAY less crowded than Versailles.

 Really, friends, Versailles gets overrun with tourists.
-Everyone wants to see the famous palace, and we understand that, but Fontainebleau is just as magnificent and far less crowded.
+Everyone wants to see the famous palace, and we understand that, but Chateau Fontainebleau, Paris is just as magnificent and far less crowded.

-2. Chateau Fontainebleau is easy to get to from Paris.
+2. Chateau Fontainebleau, Paris is easy to get to from Paris.

 If you prefer someone to organize the trip for you, consider taking this trip from Viator.
 They will pick provide transportation from Paris and your entry ticket into the chateau.
 You just sit back and relax!

 3. Chateau Fontainebleau, Paris is full of history.

 Chateau Fontainebleau has been a residence for eight centuries!
 Many French ruling families have lived within its walls and expanded the Chateau to make the palace their own.